francois-rozet/piqa/README.md

 # PyTorch Image Quality Assessment

-This package is a collection of measures and metrics for image quality assessment in various image processing tasks such as denoising, super-resolution, image interpolation, etc. It relies heavily on [PyTorch](https://github.com/pytorch/pytorch) and takes advantage of its efficiency and automatic differentiation.
+The `piqa` package is a collection of measures and metrics for image quality assessment in various image processing tasks such as denoising, super-resolution, image interpolation, etc. It relies only on [PyTorch](https://github.com/pytorch/pytorch) and takes advantage of its efficiency and automatic differentiation.

-It should be noted that `piqa` is directly inspired from the [`piq`](https://github.com/photosynthesis-team/piq) project, while focusing on the conciseness, readability and understandability of its (sub-)modules, such that anyone can freely and easily reuse and/or adapt them to its needs.
+PIQA is directly inspired from the [`piq`](https://github.com/photosynthesis-team/piq) project, but focuses on the conciseness, readability and understandability of its (sub-)modules, such that anyone can easily reuse and/or adapt them to its needs.

-However, conciseness should never be at the expense of efficency; `piqa`'s implementations are up to 2 times faster than those of other IQA PyTorch packages like [`kornia`](https://github.com/kornia/kornia), [`piq`](https://github.com/photosynthesis-team/piq) and [`IQA-pytorch`](https://github.com/dingkeyan93/IQA-optimization).
+However, conciseness should never be at the expense of efficency; PIQA's implementations are up to 3 times faster than those of other IQA PyTorch packages like [`kornia`](https://github.com/kornia/kornia), [`piq`](https://github.com/photosynthesis-team/piq) and [`IQA-pytorch`](https://github.com/dingkeyan93/IQA-optimization).

-> `piqa` should be pronounced *pika* (like Pikachu ⚡️)
+> PIQA should be pronounced *pika* (like Pikachu ⚡️)

 ## Installation